-Our ambition is to have the industry’s best digital solutions, providing customers with straightforward day-to-day banking services and the opportunity to meet all their needs in the banking and insurance sphere.
-Nevertheless we still see the value of a local presence that gives the customer an opportunity to meet us for one-stop advice, and to feel that that we are something more than the sum of our products.
+We work hard to provide the industry’s best digital solutions, and espouse innovation in order to develop our services and make them more accessible.
+In 2019, 48 per cent of our sales in Private Banking were digital, reflecting a substantial change in customer behaviour.
+At the same time we see the value of a local presence that gives the customer an opportunity to meet us for one-stop advice, and to feel that that we are something more than the sum of our products.
+Through a good interplay between digital solutions, the customer service centre and our local presence, we will help the customer make good financial choices.

-In addition to following the industry’s norms and requirements regarding good advisory practices, we must as a bank also utilise our knowledge and insight to continuously improve the quality of the service and advice we offer our customers.
-The residential mortgage portfolio continues to show a positive risk trend.
+In addition to following the industry’s norms and requirements as regards good advisory practices, we must as a bank also utilise our knowledge and insight to continuously improve the quality and relevance of the services and advice we offer our customers.

 Customers and market position